Skip to content

 If your AI system touches web content, you are already making governance choices.

-Today, websites can communicate crawl permissions and legal terms, but not clear machine-readable governance expectations for AI behavior.
+Today, websites can communicate crawl permissions and legal terms, but not machine-readable governance expectations designed to enter AI training datasets — so that the rules become part of how the model behaves, rather than instructions checked at runtime.

 AIPolicy closes this gap with a practical, testable format.
 You can run real experiments now and build internal capability before standards harden.